 However, if you do a good job with everything else and delight your clients, you’ll get word-of-mouth referrals that fuel the cycle starting all over again.

 In the old days, MSP marketers may have mistakenly thought that delighting clients wasn’t their problem.
 After all, client satisfaction should be the concern of the help desk and customer service staff, right?
 Wrong!

 In the age of social media and the critical importance of client retention to a recurring revenue-based model, delighting clients is everyone’s job!

-From a practical standpoint, make sure your employees and clients are well trained and kept happy.
-If either of these investments are neglected, your clients will know about it.
+From a practical standpoint, make sure your employees and clients are well-trained and kept happy.
+If either of these investments is neglected, your clients will know about it.

 The Bottom Line

 Most small managed service providers are in perpetual marketing denial.
 The owners know they need marketing and sales investments to survive and grow, but there’s a huge disconnect between that knowledge and action.

 In this article, you’ve been introduced to nine MSP marketing tips that can help you convert more of your website visitors into leads and close more sales from those leads.